 Total Rating: 8 Night Girls out of 10

-Synopsis: The issue starts with Batman, Robin and Bullock investigating the scene of the Ventriloquist’s murder.
+Synopsis: The issue starts with Batman, Robin, and Bullock investigating the scene of the Ventriloquist’s murder.
 The bullet wounds appear to be from the same gun that killed Magpie and KGBeast.
 Batman notices that the Ventriloquist wrote a name of a street with the grease from his spaghetti diner: Norvick Way.

 We then shift to the Batcave.
 Batman is working out on some gymnastic handles while Robin is working the Bat Computer.
 The only buildings on Norvick Way are two storage facilities.
-Robin access the surveillance camera fro one of them that shows a meeting between KGBeast, Ventriloquist, Magpie and Harvey Dent.
-During this scene Bruce is thinking to himself that he has to stay focused, but he can’t stop thinking about his plans for Tim’s future.
+Robin accesses the surveillance camera fro one of them that shows a meeting between KGBeast, Ventriloquist, Magpie, and Harvey Dent.
+During this scene, Bruce is thinking to himself that he has to stay focused, but he can’t stop thinking about his plans for Tim’s future.
 Bruce thinks to himself that he is responsible for the loss of Tim’s father.
 Batman then tells Robin to rewind the surveillance tape of the meeting.
 Bruce freezes and magnifies the shot of the metal sign behind the group of villains.
 In it is the reflection of Orca.

 We then shift to Batman and Robin at Gordon’s office.
 Gordon tells Batman that Bullock might know something about the connection between all these villains.
 We then go to Batman and Bullock meeting on the roof of Gotham Police headquarters.
 Bullock confronts Batman with the fact that Batman still doesn’t like him.
 Batman says Bullock was a dirty cop and may still be dirty.
 That Gordon sensed corruption in Gotham at the highest level and sent a thief, Bullock, to catch many thieves.
 Bullock uncovers graft all the way up to Commissioner Atkins.